Zero to Autonomy in Real-Time: Online Adaptation of Dynamics in Unstructured Environments: Methods

 At each control step, MPPI uses the current model $\hat{f}^{w}$ to simulate candidate rollouts.
 For each sampled control sequence, we compute the state trajectories, compute trajectory costs, and update the nominal control sequence as normal.
 Because coefficients update immediately as new data arrives, the model remains aligned with actual vehicle dynamics on the current terrain, even when the terrain changes mid-operation.

 This coupling between recursive coefficient estimation and sampling-based planning ensures that the dynamics model evolves at the same timescale as control.
-In effect, the recursive least squares updates serve as a lightweight, Kalman filter-like estimator for the latent terrain coefficients, while MPPI leverages the updated model for trajectory optimization.
+In effect, the RLS updates serve as a lightweight, Kalman filter-like estimator for the latent terrain coefficients, while MPPI leverages the updated model for trajectory optimization.